Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Discussion

 \subsection{Dark AI}

 In the examples described here, the AI-generated text is sufficiently incongruous with the remainder of the article as to be obvious, but LLM outputs vary widely, and identifying them amid human-authored text is not always straightforward or even possible.
-Neither humans, nor machines, nor a combination of the two can reliably distinguish AI-generated content from human-authored content \autocite{campbell2023}.
-Future AI detection systems may be more advanced, but so will future generative AI systems, meaning that detection will likely continue to present a problem.
+Existing AI detection tools are unreliable and likely destined to continue in an arms race with increasingly advanced LLMs.\cite{cheng2025}

 The examples on Academ-AI were predominantly identifiable due to characteristic turns of phrase, which are only reproduced in a manuscript when authors copy text directly from an AI system with little to no scrutiny.
 Light proofreading would be sufficient to remove such clear AI fingerprints, though not necessarily sufficient to identify deeper AI-induced problems in the content, such as confabulated information.
-In other words, once characteristic AI phraseology becomes widely known or AI detectors become more reliable, unscrupulous authors may be incentivized to expend moderate additional effort disguising AI-generated text rather than significant additional effort thoroughly validating it; this would mask the symptoms while failing to treat the underlying disease.
+In other words, should characteristic AI phraseology become widely known or AI detectors more reliable, unscrupulous authors may be incentivized to expend moderate additional effort disguising AI-generated text rather than significant additional effort thoroughly validating it; this would mask the symptoms while failing to treat the underlying disease.

 It is entirely possible that lightly edited AI-generated text is already abundant in the literature, undetectable, but just as, if not more, flawed than its caveat-riddled, conversationally toned, and therefore identifiable original version.
 While this hypothesis is deeply troubling, it should not deter us from studying and contending with the examples that \emph{are} observable, any more than the opacity of dark matter and dark energy should deter physicists from the study of observable matter and energy.